aesmi/50-Mini-Projects-in-One-Week/README.md

 Day 2
 ----------
-Completed: Split Screen Landing (Might make this into a serverless app for fun), Form Wave Animation (Plans to turn into a React component),
+Completed: Split Screen Landing (Might make this into a serverless app for fun), Form Wave Animation (Plans to turn into a React component), Event Keycode (Need to customize styles)